Zematus/Worlds/Modding Guide/Guides/decision_modding_guide.md

                                        to generate the list of options to present to the player.
 The options will appear in the order they are defined on this list.
-Please read options_modding_guide.txt for more details
+Please read options_modding_guide.md for more details
                                        on how to define decision option objects.
     },
     ...                             -- additional decisions --